VOCAL CHARTS and ARRANGEMENTS

 (SATBB, a cappella)

-A Randy Crenshaw original song, this SATBB a cappella arrangement is a tribute to South African “township” vocal group like Ladysmith Black Mambazo.
+A Randy Crenshaw original song, this SATBB a cappella arrangement is a tribute to South African “township” vocal groups like Ladysmith Black Mambazo.
 Fun, rhythmic, yet accessible even to young vocal groups.
 Optional percussion parts available.
 As recorded by Vocal Nation on their 1993 album “Vocal Nation”.
 Easy difficulty level.

-Of My Praise
+You’re Worthy Of My Praise

 (TTB with Rhythm Section)